cocampo0915/Gastronaut/README.md

 --------------------

 ## Getting Started
-Click [here](https://gastronaut-app.herokuapp.com/) to see the app on Heroku!
+Click [here](https://gastronaut.up.railway.app/) to see the app on Railway!

 --------------------